sahilpohare/pingerchips-examples/chat-app/readme.md

 You can use libraries like Socket.io to implement websockets in your applications.
 However, Socket.io is not the only option.
 There are other libraries that can be used to implement websockets in your applications.
 But in production, it is very hard to maintain and scale the websockets.
 You need to manage the servers, load balancers along with maintaining state of the connections and having communication between the servers.

 PingerChips is a hosted service that allows you to easily add real-time functionality to your applications.
+There are other providers like Pusher that provide similar services.

 We will build a basic chat app that demonstrates how to send and receive messages in real time.
 In this tutorial, we will create a simple real-time chat application with NodeJs using PingerChips and Pusher.

 ## Step 1: Create a New Node.js Project\*\*